-Born in 1958 and brought up in Hammersmith, a few paces from the District Line in West London, I graduated from Brighton University in 1981 and moved to Sydney, Australia the year after.
+I was born and brought up in Hammersmith, a few paces from the District Line in West London, I graduated from Brighton University in 1981 then moved to Sydney, Australia.
 In between writing my first attempt at a novel, I sold newspapers in a shop at Wynyard underground station in the heart of the city.
 If you want to know a city, get familiar with it’s subterranean transit system.
 Until then I had never seen a double-decker train.

 I returned to London and did several jobs to support writing.
 This included working for one of the first Internet companies in the UK.
 For a while I was the only person I knew with an email address.

-My first novel, Seven Miles From Sydney, came out in 1987 and made the City Limits top ten best books for that year.
+My first novel, Seven Miles From Sydney, came out in 1987 when it made the City Limits top ten best books.
 In 1990 I worked with actor Sue Johnston on her semi-autobiographical book, Hold Onto The Messy Times.
-In 2005 an extract of A Kind Of Vanishing, a work in progress, was included in The Brighton Book along with pieces by Jeanette Winterson, Melissa Benn, Nigella Lawson and Louis de Bernières.

-While completing an MA in English Literature at Sussex University I wrote A Kind of Vanishing.
-This went on to win the People’s Book prize for fiction in 2010.
+While reading for an MA in English Literature at Sussex University I wrote A Kind of Vanishing.
+It won the People’s Book prize for fiction in 2010.

-I am a guest tutor on the Creative writing and Publishing MA at West Dean.
-With Elly Griffiths, I run a crime-writing short course there.
-I also lead workshops and take master classes on writing crime novels.
+I’m a guest tutor on the Creative Writing and Publishing MA at West Dean where with top crime writer Elly Griffiths, I also run a crime-writing certificate .
+I lead workshops and take master classes on writing crime novels.

-I’m writing The Detective’s Daughter series, featuring Stella Darnell (MD of Clean Slate Cleaning Services) and Jack Darnell, a driver on London Underground’s District Line.
-I don’t have a cleaner, but if I did , I’d have to hire Stella, no one else could measure up.
-Meanwhile my cleaning is fictional…
+I’m writing best-selling The Detective’s Daughter series, featuring Stella Darnell (MD of Clean Slate Cleaning Services) and Jack Harmon, driver on London Underground’s District Line.
+Oh, and not forgetting Stanley the poodle.